KohheePeace/coderhackers/docs/the-complete-webdev-with-rails-2020/javascript-guide/where-to-write-script.md

 ---
-title: Where to write javascript code
+title: Where to write javascript
 ---

 ## Goal
-  - ⚡ Learn where to write javascript
+  - ⚡ Learn where to write javascript code

 ## Overview
-Before dive into javascript code, let's check
+Before diving into javascript code, let's check

-**"where to write javascript code"** in **HTML file**.
+**"where to write javascript code"** in HTML file.

 ## Where to write javascript code ?
 > **In HTML**, JavaScript code is inserted between `<script>` and `</script>` tags.